Yuji-HAMADA/vivechat/README.md

 -   **Emotion Gallery**: View all the emotional variations of your character that have been generated during your conversation in a tiled gallery.
 -   **Download Images**: Download your favorite emotional images from the gallery to your device.
 -   **Persistent Chat History**: Your conversation and generated images are saved locally, so you can pick up where you left off.
+-   **Access Control**: The app is protected by a pass key to prevent unauthorized use.

 ## How It Works

-When a user sends a message, the app sends the conversation history and the base character image to a Firebase Cloud Function, which acts as a proxy to the Gemini API.
-This approach helps to keep the API key secure.
-The cloud function then makes two calls to the Gemini API:
+The application is a Flutter app that communicates with a Firebase Functions backend.

+1.  **Authentication**: On first launch, the app prompts the user for a pass key.
+The app sends this key to a dedicated Firebase Function (`validatePassKey`) for validation.
+2.  **API Proxy**: Once validated, the user can interact with the chat.
+All API calls to the Gemini API are proxied through a Firebase Function (`geminiProxy`).
+This keeps the Gemini API key secure and private.
-1.  **Emotion & Text Analysis**: The first call prompts the model to return two things: the character's current emotion as a single word, and a natural, in-character chat response.
+3.  **Emotion & Text Analysis**: The first call prompts the model to return two things: the character's current emotion as a single word, and a natural, in-character chat response.
-2.  **Emotional Image Generation**: The second call uses the emotion word from the first response to prompt the Gemini API to generate a new image of the character expressing that specific emotion.
+4.  **Emotional Image Generation**: The second call uses the emotion word from the first response to prompt the Gemini API to generate a new image of the character expressing that specific emotion.
 The new image is then displayed in the UI.

 ## Technology Stack

 -   **Framework**: Flutter
 -   **Language**: Dart
 -   **AI Model**: Google Gemini API (`gemini-2.5-flash-image-preview`)
--   **Backend**: Firebase Cloud Functions
+-   **Backend**: Firebase Cloud Functions (v2)
 -   **Hosting**: Firebase Hosting

 ## Setup and Installation